-Centralized System - One Return/One Audit.3 The law allows commercial air carriers operating in multiple airport locations in California to file a single consolidated property statement (tax return) with a designated "lead" county.
+Centralized System - One Return/One Audit.
+The law allows commercial air carriers operating in multiple California airports to file a single consolidated property statement (tax return) with a designated "lead" county.
 The law outlines the lead county selection process for each air carrier.
 The selected county notifies the air carrier it will serve as the lead county,4 and each air carrier files its annual tax return with that lead county.
 The tax return details necessary information about the air carrier's property holdings (both certificated aircraft and other business personal property and fixtures)5 that are subject to property tax in California.
 The lead county transmits return information related to non-aircraft personal property and fixtures to other relevant counties where the air carrier operates.
 The law requires an audit team directed by the lead county to audit the air carriers.
 When the statutes sunset on December 31, 2015, air carriers must file returns with each individual county.
 In addition, each county will be required to audit the air carrier, if the air carrier's assessment qualifies as a mandatory audit in that county.

-Lead County Calculates Fleet Value.6 The lead county calculates the total unallocated fleet value of the air carrier's certificated aircraft for each make, model, and series as the law specifies.7 The lead county transmits the calculated fleet value to the other counties.
+Lead County Calculates Fleet Value.
+6 The lead county calculates the total unallocated fleet value of the air carrier's certificated aircraft for each make, model, and series, as described below, and transmits the calculated fleet value to the other counties.
 To assess the aircraft, each county determines its allocated portion of the calculated fleet value based on the flight data for its particular county.
-The allocation process limits each county's assessment to reflect the aircraft's physical presence in that county.
-The law repeals these provisions on December 31, 2015.
+The